MailTape/MailTape-v1/_posts/2021-10-23-Janko-Nilovic.md

 track3_title: Frank Zappa - Joe's Garage
 track6_title: Janko Nilović and the Soul Surfers - Say it Softly
 ---
 <p id="introduction"> This morning, we are wading through worlds of color, shrouded in an entire kaleidescope of sound.
-To craft this world, we are beyond thrilled to welcome Janko Nilović to MailTape this Sunday.
+To craft this experience, we are beyond thrilled to welcome Janko Nilović to MailTape this Sunday.
 Based in Paris, Janko is a living legend in the arena of library music.
-A pioneers of French production music, Janko is behnd so many beloved arrangements, and is often sampled by hip hop, rap, and R&B artists (including Jay-Z, Joey Bada$$, and many others).
+A pioneer of French production music, Janko is behind so many beloved arrangements, and is often sampled by hip hop, rap, and R&B artists (including Jay-Z, Joey Bada$$, and many others).
   <br><br>
 Nothing if not versatile, Janko slips easily across styles of jazz, classical, funk, rock, and psychedelic music.
 Janko's choices, too, reflect this versatility and leavign
 </p>